We detect DNA from dying neurons—a blood biomarker of neurodegeneration

 Our Approach

-1. Identify regions of DNA with neuron type-specific methylation patterns.
+1. Identify neuron type-specific methylation patterns

 For more details about our clinical validation data: